Skip to main content

 Environmental groups seek to stop Montana's wolf hunting amid ongoing legal debate over wildlife conservation and management policies.

-• First Judicial District Court Judge Christopher Abbott heard arguments Friday in Helena as plaintiffs sought a preliminary injunction to halt Montana's ongoing wolf hunting and trapping season.
+• On Friday in Helena, First Judicial District Court Judge Christopher Abbott heard arguments as plaintiffs WildEarth Guardians, Earth and Land Institute, Footloose Montana and Gallatin Wildlife Association sought to halt Montana's ongoing wolf hunting season.

-• Conservation groups argued the suit targets new state rules raising wolf hunting quotas, increasing pelt reimbursement, and allowing night-vision scopes on private land under 2025-2026 wolf hunting regulations.
+• Conservation groups argued the suit targets new state rules that raise wolf hunting quotas, increase pelt reimbursement, and allow night-vision scopes on private land under 2025-2026 wolf hunting regulations.

 • With the season running to March 15 and trapping starting Dec.
-1, intervenors including Outdoor Heritage Coalition and Montana Sportsmen for Fish and Wildlife link the case to a 2022 legal fight, while state lawyer Alex Scolavino said the high quota reflects perceived population stability.
+1, intervenors like the Outdoor Heritage Coalition and Montana Sportsmen for Fish and Wildlife are involved, and the dispute ties to a 2022 legal fight, according to Alex Scolavino.

 Insights by Ground AI